Working for others as an independent contractor has benefits and drawbacks.

 Steps to Starting an Independent Contractor Business

 If you are working for yourself, and if you aren't an owner or employee of a corporation, you are an independent contractor.
-This means you are self-employed.
+In other words, you are considered self-employed.

-Being self-employed means that in this position you aren't an employee and you have your own business, filing taxes as a business owner (sole proprietor or another business type).
-You should take the steps to set up as a business entity.
-Here's why you should become a business entity and the tasks you need to start your business.
+If you are self-employed, that means you aren't an employee for someone else, you have your own business, and you are filing your income taxes as a business owner (sole proprietor or another business type).
+Here's why you should take the steps to set up as a legal business entity and the tasks you need to start your business.